Remove Search Alpha malware from Mac

 Firstly, it modifies the default Mac browser settings to initiate redirects on specific user queries.
 But a more malign second step creates a fake configuration profile in the System Preferences that restores malware tasks even if the user has sanitized the browser environment.
 Visit our guide to learn more about browser hijackers and their removal.

-Symptoms of Search Alpha virus
+Symptoms of Search Alpha malware

 Luckily, identifying Search Alpha malware on Mac is easier than removing it, although you'll know how to do both by the end of this article.